hochbruj/bullion-vs-bytes/_posts/introduction-setting-the-stage.md

 [![Krugman on Twitter about inflation](/assets/blog/introduction/krugman-twitter.png)](https://twitter.com/paulkrugman/status/1702658724832145412)

-Fed Chairman Jay Powell is celebrated for orchestrating a soft landing of the economy, skillfully taming inflation.
+Fed Chairman Jerome Powell is celebrated for orchestrating a soft landing of the economy, skillfully taming inflation.
 Critics, however, warn that it's only a matter of time until the next financial crisis strikes, potentially forcing the Fed to once again resort to money printing, potentially sparking inflation to new heights.

 ### The Exploding U.S. National Debt